 Back on the Sevens Series tour, Hammond appeared at a pair of stops in 2014, helping Canada to a best-ever sixth place finish in the season standings.
 He had his breakthrough year in 2015, becoming a regular starter.
 In 2017 he scored twice at the Singapore Sevens, helping Canada to their first ever tournament win.
 He has over 150 career caps for Canada on the Sevens Series and more than 25 tries.

 Hammond represented Canada at the 2014 and 2018 Commonwealth Games, finishing ninth both times.
 In between he also competed at the Toronto 2015 Pan American Games, winning gold.
 He played all six games at the final qualification tournament for Rio 2016, where Canada came up just short of making it to rugby sevens’ Olympic debut.
+He would compete in his first Olympic Games at Tokyo 2020, suiting up for five games as Canada advanced to the quarterfinals.

 With the junior Canadian program, Hammond competed at the U17 Wellington Rugby Festival and for the U18 national squad at the 2011 Youth Commonwealth Games in the Isle of Man.
 He also represented Canada at a pair of U20 Junior World Rugby Trophies in 2012 and 2013, coming away with a silver at the latter.
 Hammond was named the 2013 Rugby Canada Young Player of the Year.